NOTz00m/ClipboardManager/README.md

 # Clipboard Manager

 A lightweight, cross-platform, one-file clipboard manager built with Python and PySide6.
-It automatically saves your clipboard history, encrypts sensitive data, and supports advanced search with wildcards—all in a modern, developer-friendly interface.
+It automatically saves your clipboard history, supports encryption (to be improved), and supports advanced search with wildcards—all in a modern, developer-friendly interface.
 Designed for programmers who frequently copy/paste code snippets and just need quick access to their clipboard history.

 ## Features
 - Automatically stores clipboard history in a SQLite database.